oliviaAB/sismonr/README.md

 [![Travis build status](https://travis-ci.org/oliviaAB/sismonr.svg?branch=master)](https://travis-ci.org/oliviaAB/sismonr)  [![Latest](https://img.shields.io/badge/Documentation-latest-blue.svg)](https://oliviaab.github.io/sismonr/)
 ## sismonr

 `sismonr` is a package for the simulation of gene expression profiles for *in silico* regulatory systems.
-Some inovative features of the model include:
+Some innovative features of the model include:
 - Simulation of protein-coding and **noncoding** genes;
 - Simulation of transcriptional and **post-transcriptional** regulation;
 - Simulation of the **ploidy** (number of gene copies) of the system.